microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

   - Add role assignment
   - Obtain an access token
 - Ingest DICOM files into the service
-- Search among the flies that are stored within the DICOM service
+- Search among the files that are stored within the DICOM service
 - Retrieve DICOM files
 - Check logs of changes in DICOM service via Change Feed
 - Manage supported tags in your DICOM service instance